Rishabh157/earth-countries/README.md

 ## Introduction

 This project is a simple web page designed to demonstrate my understanding of HTML for structure, CSS for styling, JavaScript for interactivity, and jQuery for simplifying JavaScript operations.
-The project includes basic elements like forms, buttons, and animations.
+The project includes basic elements like forms,inputs,buttons, and animations.

 ## Features